udhc-journals/udhc-journals.github.io/README.md

 ### गाँव बढ़ेंगे तो सब बढ़ेंगे

+Note: This is an initial announcement.
+GSF VIKRAM is a project to make rural digitalization accessible, inclusive and democratized (as in equal opportunity not political).
+The project works on the digitalization of at least the  following areas.

+1. Education

+2. Healthcare

+3. Livelihood (ISIC domains of economic activities)

+4. Social Justice

+5. Habitat and Environment

+6. Agriculture and Food

+7. Peace and harmony through social dialog

 Disclaimer: This is being shared for academic and information purposes only.
 There is no guarantee or liability of any kind or consideration.
 There is no claim to accuracy or fitment for any purpose.